Colne conveyancing FAQs

 Some conveyancing solicitors in Colne carry out the conveyancing on an hourly basis others work on a fixed fee.

 Your conveyancing solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will explain in detail what you will pay when your sale or purchase goes through.

-If, for whatever reason, your sale or purchase does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.
+If, for whatever reason, your sale or purchase does not go ahead, you have the peace of mind of a No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Colne?